configcat/docs/website/docs/targeting/percentage-options.md

 ![Add Percentage Option](/assets/targeting/percentage-options/add-percentage-option.jpg)

-## How does it work? - Anatomy of a Percentage Option
+## How does it work? - Anatomy of Percentage Options

-The grouping is random and based on the [User Object](../user-object)'s identifier by default.
+The grouping is random and based on the [User Object's](../user-object) `Identifier` attribute by default.
 You can also use [other user attributes](#percentage-evaluation-attribute) to evaluate the Percentage Options.
 Percentage Options are designed to be **consistent** and **sticky** across all SDKs, ensuring a reliable experience.
-- **Sticky** means the same user will always get the same value for a specific feature flag and for a certain Percentage Option set.
+- **Sticky** means the same user will always get the same value for a specific feature flag and for a certain Percentage Options setup.
 Read more below.
 - **Consistent** means that the same user will always get the same value for a specific feature flag across all SDKs.
 Read more below.

 If the required attribute is not present in the [User Object](../user-object), the ["To unidentified" value](../targeting-overview/#to-all-users--to-all-other--to-unidentified-value) will be returned.